Skip to content

 Equalized Odds

-A stricter metric: does each group have the same true positive rate AND false positive rate?
+A stricter metric: does each group have the same true positive rate AND rate?

 equalized-odds.tstypescript